anon-dot-com/examples/connect-ios-swiftui/APPCLIPS.md

 The actual configuration of your App Clip experiences typically happens when you upload the first build that contains an App Clip to App Store Connect.
 However, it’s important you understand how App Clip experiences work before you start developing your App Clip.
 You need to identify invocations, invocation URLs, and plan changes to your code before or in parallel to implementing functionality provided by your App Clip.

 Additionally, to support advanced App Clip experiences or iOS versions older than iOS 16.4, you need to make changes to your server to associate your App Clip with your website.

-> **Note**
->
-> The lack of a trailing backslash at the end of the link is intentional.
-Including a backslash before the `?id` is a mistake and will cause the QR code to not be recognized.

 ## Preview the Anon App Clip from within your App